leejoneshane/samba-ad/README.md

 # samba-ad

 This is a docker image to runing samba base AD build from alpine linux.
 It's about 38MB.
+Samba 4.7 *CAN NOT* support Windows 2016 right now.

 # How to use